 First you want want to choose which time point of your simulation to look at under the "Choose data time" option.
 If you used the data input scheme suggested above where the input parameters are constant for times in a row, then you will want to look at the second time of each pair.
 In order to find the subsolar point of the magnetopause, it easiest to look at a line plot of various plasma parameters, so choose "Plot Mode" of "Line Plot."
 Since the subsolar point in on the x-axis, choose "Y1", "Y2", "Z1", "Z2" all equal to 0 under the "Choose Plot Area" section at the bottom of the screen.
-For the x-limits you will want to start out with a range that is sure to include your magnetopause, and then zoom in once you have found your subsolar point.
-In order to determine your magnetopause, you should take a look at several of the following data quantities: V_x , B, B_x , B_y , B_z , and n.
+For the x-limits you will want to start out with a range that is sure to include your magnetopause, and then zoom in once you have found the subsolar point of the magnetopause.
+In order to determine your magnetopause, you should take a look at several of the following data quantities: $V_x$ , B, $B_x$ , $B_y$ , $B_z$ , and n.

-The magnetopause boundary should be visible in your plots as the location where the the plasma parameters are changing rapidly from the solar wind values which you input, to the magnetosphere values.
-You should be able to determine the same boundary location from looking at more than one plasma parameter.
-You should assign a value for the uncertainty of the location of the subsolar point based on how precisely you can determine the locations from your plot.
+The magnetopause boundary should be roughly visible in your plots as the location where the plasma parameters are changing rapidly from the solar wind values which you input, to the magnetosphere values.
+Recall, though there there are two boundaries near each other in this region.
+The bow shock, which separates the solar wind from the magnetosheath and the magnetopause which separates the magnetosheath from the magnetosphere.
+The key point to remember when searching for the magnetopause location, is that the magnetopause defines the outer boundary of the region where the earth's magnetic field dominates.
+So while you should be able to tell the location of the magnetopause from some of the other parameters, you should pay the closest attention to the magnetopause is and make sure that you use more than one parameter in making your decision.
+Based on your standard, you should assign a value for the uncertainty of the location of the subsolar point based on how precisely you can determine the locations from your plots.
 Be sure to save the plots that you use for finding the subsolar point to a file.
 You should include copies of these plots in your lab notebook.

-3.4 Making Movie of Results
+3.3.2 Making Movie of Results